Banata

 Quick Start

-Use this when you have botid installed and want to wire it up directly:
+If you already have botid installed and want to skip dashboard configuration, you can wire up the provider directly:

 typescript